kiwidude68/calibre_plugins/CONTRIBUTING.md

 Before you commit to GitHub and publish your plugin zip to MobileRead, make sure you:
 - Update the version number in `__init__.py` (see below for numbering strategy).
-- Update the `CHANGELOG.md`
+- Update the `CHANGELOG.md` keeping the same conventions (important for release automation below).
-- Comment out/remove any extra debug logging or temporary writing files to disk
+- Comment out/remove any extra debug logging or temporary writing files to disk.
 - If you changed translatable text, run: `generate-pot.cmd`
 - If you have a Transifex account, download latest translations with: `transifex-pull.cmd`
 - Run `build.cmd` one last time to make sure every change is included in the zip file!

-If this is an official release on the MobileRead plugin thread, then:
+If you are an official maintainer of the plugins (GitHub collaboration rights):
+- Run `release.cmd` to create a tag/release and attaches the zip file to it with release notes from `CHANGELOG.md`.
-- Edit the first post in the forum thread:
+- Edit the first post in the MobileRead forum thread:
     - Upload the zip attachment, replacing the previous (zip name should be identical)
-    - Update the `[SPOILER]` containing the change history
     - If necessary amend/update the list of features or screenshots.
 - Create a new post in the thread to alert forum users:
-    - List the version and changes made.
+    - List the version.
+    - Include link to the `CHANGELOG.md` at the GitHub URL to avoid repeating release notes.

 ---
 ## Plugin Version Numbering Guidelines

-While there are no strict rules on which parts of the version number for a plugin to "bump" the following may prove a useful guide.
-The only thing that must happen is that the overall number increments with each new plugin release in order for the calibre Plugin Updater to show this for users to install.
+Generally I try to keep the [semantic version](https://semver.org/) standard.
 > `<Major>.<Minor>.<Build>` e.g. 1.4.2
-- **Major** is very rarely incremented, as it is reserved for massive plugin changes.
+- **Major** is very rarely incremented, as it is reserved for massive breaking changes.
 - **Minor** is the most common to increment, representing a new release to the community.
 - **Build** will also be frequently changed, to represent an iteration within the release.